Capstone-May22-Team1/Ello/docs/ui.md

 The new card form is active when the parent `.list-wrapper` has the `add-dropdown-active` class and the `.add-dropdown.add-bottom` element has the `active-card` class.

 Since only one list should have the form active at a time, only one list should  have the `add-dropdown-active` class at a time.
-// Discuss with Trent how to implement this

 ### 1.1.4.
 Colorblind labels